Satanic Verses: Basic narrative

 Satan tempted him to utter the following line which does not appear in the Quran:

-"These are the exalted gharāniq, whose intercession is hoped for."
+These are the exalted gharāniq, whose intercession is hoped for.

-Al-Lāt, al-'Uzzā, and Manāt were three pre-Islamic Arabian goddesses worshipped by the Meccans.
+Al-Lat, al-'Uzza, and Manat were three pre-Islamic Arabian goddesses worshipped by the Meccans.
 Discerning the precise meaning of the word gharāniq has proven difficult, as it has multiple appropriate meanings.
-Commentators have written that it means "the cranes".
-In other contexts, Arabic word does mean a "crane" – appearing in the singular as ghirnīq, ghurnūq, ghirnawq and ghurnayq, and the word has cousin forms in other words for birds, including "raven, crow" and "eagle".
-Taken as a segment, "exalted gharāniq" has been translated by Orientalist William Muir to mean "exalted women", while contemporary academic Muhammad Manazir Ahsan has translated the same segment as "high-soaring ones (deities)".
-Thus, whether the phrase had intended to attribute a divine nature to the three "idols" is a matter of dispute.
+Commentators have written that it means 'cranes'.
+In other contexts, the Arabic word does mean a crane – appearing in the singular as ghirnīq, ghurnūq, ghirnawq and ghurnayq, and the word has cousin forms in other words for birds, including 'raven', 'crow' and 'eagle'.
+Taken as a segment, "exalted gharāniq" has been translated by Orientalist William Muir to mean 'exalted women', while contemporary academic Muhammad Manazir Ahsan has translated the same segment as 'high-soaring ones (deities)'.
+Thus, whether the phrase had intended to attribute a divine nature to the three idols is a matter of dispute.
 In either case, scholars generally agree on the meaning of the second half of the verse, "whose intercession is hoped for".

-Tabarī's account
+Tabari's account

-An extensive account of the incident is found in al-Tabarī's history, the Tarīkh (Vol. VI) (c.
+An extensive account of the incident is found in al-Tabari's history, the Tarikh (Vol. VI, c.
 915 CE):

 The prophet was eager for the welfare of his people, desiring to win them to him by any means he could.
 It has been reported that he longed for a way to win them, and part of what he did to that end is what Ibn Humayd told me, from Salama, from Muhammad ibn Ishaq, from Yazīd ibn Ziyād al-Madanī, from Muhammad ibn Ka'b al-Qurazī:

 When the prophet saw his people turning away from him, and was tormented by their distancing themselves from what he had brought to them from God, he longed in himself for something to come to him from God which would draw him close to them.
 With his love for his people and his eagerness for them, it would gladden him if some of the hard things he had found in dealing with them could be alleviated.
 He pondered this in himself, longed for it, and desired it.

 Then God sent down the revelation.
 'By the star when it sets!
-Your companion has not erred or gone astray, and does not speak from mere fancy…' [Q.53:1] When he reached God's words, "Have you seen al-Lāt and al-'Uzzā and Manāt, the third, the other?'
-[Q.53:19–20] Satan cast upon his tongue, because of what he had pondered in himself and longed to bring to his people, 'These are the high-flying cranes and their intercession is to be hoped for.'
+Your companion has not erred or gone astray, and does not speak from mere fancy...'
+[Q.] When he reached God's words, "Have you seen al-Lāt and al-'Uzzā and Manāt, the third, the other?'
+[Q.] Satan cast upon his tongue, because of what he had pondered in himself and longed to bring to his people, 'These are the high-flying cranes and their intercession is to be hoped for.'